Early mortars were produced by calcining limestone in a kiln and slaking it for long periods of time in water, creating lime putty.

-In the early 1870s portland cement was introduced in the United States.
-Portland cement provided a more uniform alternative to pozzollans, natural cement and hydraulic lime and became widely used.
 Combinations of lime and cement were developed using alternate letters of the phrase MASON WORKS.
-Type M mortar is the strongest mortar with the least lime and Type K is the weakest mortar with the most lime.
+For instance, Type M is the strongest mortar with the least lime, and Type K is the weakest with the most lime.
 In these formulations, lime enhances workability, water retention and bond strength.
-The carbonation of lime also enhances long term strength development.
+The carbonation of lime also enhances long-term strength development.

 There are several types of hydrated lime products defined for masonry applications in the ASTM standard C207 (Standard Specification for Hydrated Lime for Masonry Purposes).